Hertizch/HrtzSysInfo/README.md

 - This application is currently considered as in an alpha stage.
 Bugs, crashes, wrongful values and instability may occur.
 - CPU/GPU temperatures and GPU usage may not be supported for your hardware.
 See: http://openhardwaremonitor.org/documentation/ for supported hardware.
 - Window edge-snapping not working as intended for multi-monitor setups.
+- Some anti-virus software may flag this as a virus.

 # Todo
 - Completing settings UI.